iccaving/icccsite/README.md

     pelican content -s publishconf.py

-This will build the site and output it to the output folder (shocking!).
+This will build the site and output it to the output folder.
 To push the site to the union server (and therefore make it live) you will need at least sftp access (can be requested via a sysadmin form).
-You need to get the contents of the output folder into the /home/www/htdocs/rcc/caving/newzealand/ folder.
+You need to get the contents of the output folder into the /home/www/htdocs/rcc/caving/ folder.
 If you have ssh access (requested by emailing the sysadmin) then you can run:

-    rsync -avz --delete output/ username@dougal.union.ic.ac.uk:/home/www/htdocs/rcc/caving/newzealand
+    rsync -avz output/ username@dougal.union.ic.ac.uk:/home/www/htdocs/rcc/caving/topsecret

-Be very careful with this.
-It deletes the entire subsite (on the union server) and uploads it again.
-I don't think this is actually necessary but it avoids potential problems from old crap building up and the while the site is small it makes no difference in time.

 ##Photos
 The photos are a bit more complicated due to the photo_archive being outside of the root of the nz subsite.
 To do this you will need at least SFTP access.